Sheldon-wq/csci2020u_assignment_1/README.txt

 How to run:
--Clone the entire git repository to your computer -Open the repository using IntelliJ
+-Clone or download the entire git repository to your computer -Open the project folder in IntelliJ
--Each question can be built and run through IntelliJ
+-Each question can be built and run using IntelliJ